North Korean abductions of South Koreans

 An estimated 84,532 South Koreans were taken to North Korea during the Korean War.
-In addition, South Korean statistics claim that, since the Korean Armistice Agreement in 1953, about 3,800 people have been abducted by North Korea (the vast majority in the late 1970s), 489 of whom were still being held in 2006.
+In addition, South Korean statistics estimate that, since the Korean Armistice Agreement in 1953, about 3,800 people have been abducted by North Korea, the vast majority in the late 1970s, with 489 of them reportedly still detained as of 2006.

 Terminology

 South Korean abductees by North Korea are categorized into two groups, wartime abductees and post-war abductees.

 Wartime abductees

 Koreans from the south who were kidnapped to the north against their wishes during the 1950–53 Korean War and died there or are still being detained in North Korea are called wartime abductees or Korean War abductees.
 Most of them were already educated or skilled, such as politicians, government officials, scholars, educators, doctors, judicial officials, journalists, or businessmen.
 According to testimonies by remaining family members, most abductions were carried out by North Korean soldiers who had specific names and identification in hand when they showed up at people's homes.
 This is an indication that the abductions were carried out intentionally and in an organized manner.